AlexDeFoc/Spotify_Account_Switcher/README.md

 # Short about this app:
-* It's a very easy to use, flexible naming customisation and protability app. \
+* It's a very easy to use, flexible naming customisation and protability app.
 * It provides the user to make multiple "User Folders" which will store the spotify user data so you don't have to login again when wanting to switch accounts!

----

-Platforms supported:
+# Platforms supported:
-Platforms:
 - Windows
 - Linux
 - MacOS (called darwin)

-Architectures:
+# Architectures supported:
 - AMD64 : for a cpu of 64 bit
 - 386 : for a cpu of 32/86 bit
 - ARM : for cpu of type arm
 - ARM64 : for cpu of type arm64

----

-How to download released archive:
+# How to download released archive:
 1. Go to releases
 2. Choose your version
 3. Download the archive with the platform-architecture name from the chapters above
 4. De-archive/Extract the contents in a folder where you want your "Spotify Account Switcher" app to be

-How to use the app:
+# How to use the app:
 There are two parts of the program:
 1. Main
 2. Switch